wso2/docs-mi/en/docs/reference/connectors/file-connector/file-connector-config.md

                 Boolean
             </td>
             <td>
                 Specify whether to update the last modified timestamp of the file.
-This is avalable from version 4.0.4.</br>
+This is available from version 4.0.4.</br>
             </td>
             <td>
                 true